saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.list_pkgs

-The above command displays the software name and the version for every package installed on the system irrespective of whether it was installed by Salt package manager or not.
+The  command displays the software name and the version for every package installed on the system irrespective of whether it was installed by the Salt package manager.

 .. code-block:: console